4.2 Directed Graphs

 - A subgraph is a subset of a digraph's edges (and associated vertices) that constitutes a digraph.

-- A directed path in a digraph is a sequence of vertices in which there is a (directed) edge pointing from each vertex in the sequence to its successor in the sequence.
-A simple path is one with no repeated vertices.
+- A directed path in a digraph is a sequence of vertices in which there is a (directed) edge pointing from each vertex in the sequence to its successor in the sequence, with no repeated edges.

 - The length of a path or a cycle is its number of edges.